Probing Pre-Trained Language Models for Cross-Cultural Differences in Values: Limitations

 \section{Limitations}

 There are several limitations of our approach in trying to assess cultural diversity and alignment of the values picked up by PLMs.
 While our methodology of probing models using Cloze style questions gives us some insight into token level biases picked up by the language models, it is limited in its approach to only show static and extrinsic biases at inference time using output probabilities.
 There are intrinsic measures for quantifying bias, but those do not always correlate with extrinsic measures~\cite{goldfarb-tarrant-etal-2021-intrinsic}.
 In order to make the experimental setting more robust and clearly demonstrate signs of embedded cultural bias, we performed experiments with an extended set of synonyms for each label word.
 However, this turned out to be non-trivial for a number of reasons.
 First, replacing synonyms in place of original words rarely results in grammatical sentences.
 Second, it is not always possible to find multiple synonyms of words in the same sense as the label words across the languages used in our study.
 Third, even when synonyms do exist, they are often multi-word expressions, which makes them incompatible with our experimental setting where a single word needs to be masked. \\ As discussed earlier, a major limitation that comes with quantifying cultural values is the mapping of countries to cultures and in our case, also to languages.
 Since this is an imperfect mapping, it is a difficult task to accurately quantify and assess cultural bias and values embedded in the models.
 We partially addressed this by restricting our study to languages which are mostly geographically restricted to one country.
 This is a limitation faced by cross-cultural research in general, where countries are often used as surrogates for cultures \citep{nasif1991methodological}.
-Finally, surveys and aggregate responses are also imperfect tools to evaluate and quantify cultural disparity, though the best ones currently in use.
-They are tasked with collapsing individual values into a set of questions.
-Individuals answering those questions from different backgrounds may perceive the questions differently.
-Further, there are several confounding factors affecting the survey responses and problems relating to seeing populations as a monolithic homogeneous whole.
-While these limitations pose important questions around how one should be careful in interpreting these values, we believe our study makes important contributions and provides a first step in assessing alignment between PLMs and cultural values, which we argue is necessary for models to faithfully work in a cross-cultural context.